| Science

 laws in the systems of the chain we have just described until

 we finally reach the laws of the universe.
+Now, despite the advances in space

 travel the galaxy is virtually unknown to man.
 The galaxy is infinite